jefferyto/gedit-newline-madness/README.md

 Change newline type for the current document
 <https://github.com/jefferyto/gedit-newline-madness>
-v0.2.0
+v0.3.0

 All bug reports / feature requests / miscellaneous comments are welcome at <https://github.com/jefferyto/gedit-newline-madness/issues>.

 ## Usage ##

+You can select a newline type for the current document in either:

+*   The `Edit > Change Line Endings` submenu
+*   The line ending selector in the statusbar, between the tab width selector and cursor position information

-This adds a new submenu at Edit > Change Line Endings to change newline type for the current document.
-Note that this currently cannot be undone with Undo.
+Note that changing the newline type cannot be undone with `Undo` (yet).

-The current newline type is also shown in the statusbar.

 ## Requirements ##

 v0.2.0 and higher requires at least gedit 3.2.
 (Untested with gedit 3.0; it *may* work :-) )

 gedit 2 users should use [v0.1.0][] (requires at least gedit 2.29.5).

 ## Credits ##

-Based in part on [Auto Tab][] by Kristoffer Lundén and Lars Uebernickel.
+Based in part on:

+*   [Auto Tab][] by Kristoffer Lundén and Lars Uebernickel
+*   The gedit statusbar combo box widget

 ## License ##

-Copyright &copy; 2010-2011 Jeffery To <jeffery.to@gmail.com>
+Copyright &copy; 2010-2012 Jeffery To <jeffery.to@gmail.com>

 Available under GNU General Public License version 3